andrew/ultimate-awesome/README.md

 - [awesome-assemblyscript](https://github.com/JairusSW/awesome-assemblyscript) - Curated listing for AssemblyScript packages, libraries, and tools. 🚀.
 - [awesome-chatgpt-tools](https://github.com/jalajcodes/awesome-chatgpt-tools) - Repository listing all the awesome tools and services built using ChaGPT and other AI tools.
 - [myawesomeapp](https://github.com/jameshamann/myawesomeapp) - Test Repo for Medium Post.
-- [awesome-list-of-lists](https://github.com/jamesonl/awesome-list-of-lists) - A public collection of all the amazing lists I've come across on GitHub (or elsewhere).
 - [awesome-resource](https://github.com/jizai1125/awesome-resource) - 收集的一些书籍、教程、学习网站等资源.
 - [awesome-vega](https://github.com/joaopalmeiro/awesome-vega) - :chart_with_upwards_trend: Resources leveraging and to leverage the Vega ecosystem.
 - [awesome-diy](https://github.com/johansatge/awesome-diy) - 🛠️ A list of (awesome) DIY content creators.